knowit/ethereum-workshop/Tasks.md

 Coinit

 The excercises are about making a token that works like a private currency where someone has admin priviliges to create tokens.
-It should be possible to create new users, and an administrator can create tokens and send to its users.
+It should be possible to create new users, and an administrator can create new tokens and send to its users.
 Every user has a balance of tokens, and they are allowed to send the tokens between each other.
 Imagine that this is a token for a company where the employees have an internal economic system.

-The tasks should be done in order, from top to bottoms, since some might depend on the previous step.
+The tasks should be done in order, from top to bottom, since some might depend on the previous step.
 Every task has at least one test that should complete without errors with a correct implementation.

 1. Since we want to have an admin with more privileges we will do this in the constructor, and set the admin to the address that deploys the contract Please initialize the 'admin' member in the constructor, and implement 'isAccountAdmin' to return true or false based on if the caller equals the admin address or not.